ozgurg/google-currency-scraper/README.md

 # Google Currency Scraper

-`google-currency-scraper` uses [Puppeteer](https://github.com/puppeteer/puppeteer) under the hood.
-It goes Google '1 USD to TRY' search result and returns the value of `[data-exchange-rate]` selector in its HTML.
+`google-currency-scraper` goes Google '1 USD to TRY' (for example) search result and scrape exchange rate and last updated date for you by using [Puppeteer](https://github.com/puppeteer/puppeteer) under the hood.

 ## Install